-A call activity (aka reusable subprocess) allows to call/invoke another process as part of this process.
-It is similar to an embedded subprocess but the process is externalized (i.e. stored as separated BPMN) and can be invoked by different processes.
+A call activity (or reusable subprocess) allows to call/invoke another process as part of this process.
+It's similar to an embedded subprocess, but the process is externalized (i.e. stored as separated BPMN) and can be invoked by different processes.

-When a call activity is entered then a new process instance of the referenced process is created.
-The new process instance gets activated at the none start event.
-The process can have start events of other types but they are ignored.
+When a call activity is entered, a new process instance of the referenced process is created.
+The new process instance is activated at the none start event.
+The process can have start events of other types, but they are ignored.

-When the created process instance is completed then the call activity is left and the outgoing sequence flow is taken.
+When the created process instance is completed, the call activity is left and the outgoing sequence flow is taken.

 A call activity must define the BPMN process id of the called process as

-The new instance of the defined process will be created of its latest version - at the point when the call activity is activated.
+The new instance of the defined process is created by its latest version at the point when the call activity is activated.

 processId is defined as a static value (e.g.